 Successful completion of Access Course with an average of 65%.
 Must be relevant Access Course - normally Science based.
 GCSE Mathematics grade C or equivalent in Access Course.

-Agricultural Science, Biology, Chemistry, Computer Science, ICT, Environmental Science, Geography, Geology, Home Economics, Mathematics, Physics, Physical Education, Psychology, Technology & Design.
+Agricultural Science, Biology, Chemistry, Computer Science, Digital Technology, Environmental Science/Technology, Geography, Geology, Home Economics, ICT, Life & Health Sciences, Mathematics, Physics, Physical Education, Psychology, Software Systems Development, Technology & Design.
 Other subjects considered on an individual basis.

 Applications are dealt with centrally by the Admissions and Access Service rather than by the School of Biological Sciences.
 Once your on-line form has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.